ttappr/linked-vector/README.md

 `LinkedVector` is a hybrid of a vector and linked list.
 Items are accessible directly in `O(1)` time, and insertions and deletions also operate in `O(1)` time.
-Internally, nodes exist within a contiguous vector, with each node holding handles to its previous and next neighbors.
+Internally, nodes exist within a vector, with each node holding handles to its previous and next neighbors.
 So there's no shifting of data when items are inserted or removed.

 ## Usage